nickbrandt/GitLab/doc/channel.md

 their usual meanings.

-`BinaryMessage` frames sent from the browser to the server are arbitrary terminal input.
+`BinaryMessage` frames sent from the browser to the server are arbitrary text input.

-`BinaryMessage` frames sent from the server to the browser are arbitrary terminal output.
+`BinaryMessage` frames sent from the server to the browser are arbitrary text output.

-These frames are expected to contain ANSI terminal control codes and may be in any encoding.
+These frames are expected to contain ANSI text control codes and may be in any encoding.

 ### `base64.terminal.gitlab.com`